-Many people have reached out to me for advice on how to forgive someone since writing the article about what happened when I came face-to-face with the man who attacked and assaulted me a few months back.
+Many people have reached out to me for advice on how to forgive someone after I forgave the young man who brutally attacked me in February 2016.

-I know that that is not always easy. but it is essential for your happiness in life.
+I know that is not always easy.
+But it is essential for your happiness in life.
+If you feel blocked in this regard, you may want to begin with heart-opening exercises like this self healing technique.

 Think about it: You can NOT possibly be happy and resentful at the same time.
 Pick one!